vegarant/Invfool/README.md

-# On stability and instability of deep learning in inverse problems
+#On instabilities of deep learning in image reconstruction - Does AI come at a cost?

 This repository contains the code from the paper "On instabilities of deep learning in image reconstruction - Does AI come at a cost?", by V. Antun, F.
 Rennar, C. Poon, B. Adcock and A. Hansen.

 In order to make this code run you will have to download and install the neural networks we have considered.
-All the necessary data can be downloaded from [http://folk.uio.no/vegarant/123/storage2.zip](http://folk.uio.no/vegarant/123/storage2.zip) (4.9 GB).
+Most of the necessary data can be downloaded from [http://folk.uio.no/vegarant/123/storage2.zip](http://folk.uio.no/vegarant/123/storage2.zip) (4.9 GB).
 Please note that you will have to modify all paths in the